ArsalKhan1/algorithms/README.md

 The binarysearch_demo() in [index.js](index.js) executes following steps:

 1. Loads data from data.json in an array of objects
-2. Sorts the data using Insertion sort function
+2. Sorts the data using the Insertion sort function
 3. Prints the sorted array on console
 4. Calls the Binary search function and display the position on console.
 If not found, -1.